dragonfruitnetwork/onionfruit-transports/readme.md

 Issues with the usage of these tranports or the build script itself can be repored at the main [OnionFruit™ Connect Repository](https://github.com/dragonfruitnetwork/onionfruit).

 ### License
 This component is licensed under the MIT License.
+Please note the components build have their own licenses.
+Refer to the specfic projects for more information